etuecke/cs50finalproject/DESIGN.md

     - We make sure not to allow duplicate movies to be added into this table for any given user, since this would not make sense when using this table to populate the homepage if there were multiple copies of the movies being displayed.
     - We redirect directly to the home page.
 6. News ("~/news"):
-    - Displaying the recent movie news/movie reviews from the New York Times
+    - Displaying the recent movie news/movie reviews from the New York Times.
 7. I'm Feeling Lucky ("/lucky")
-    - This is a simple feature that allows the user to be presented with a randomly chosen movie to watch
+    - This is a simple feature that allows the user to be presented with a randomly chosen movie to watch.
 8. Reviews ("~/reviews"):

 ### Helpers.py